ZakariasLaws/TensorFlow-Java-Build-Odroid-N2/README.md

 ```

 ## Bazel
 In order to build TensorFlow we need to use [Bazel](https://bazel.build/), the official build tool for TensorFlow, developed and maintained by Google.
-The latest TensorFlow version 1 branch [r1.14](https://www.tensorflow.org/api_docs/python/tf) can not be built (at the moment of writing) with a Bazel version later than 0.25.2.
+The [r1.11](https://www.tensorflow.org/api_docs/python/tf) TensorFlow branch can not be built (at the moment of writing) with a Bazel version later than 0.25.2.

 Download the bazel archive `bazel-0.25.2-dist.zip` from the [bazel releases github](https://github.com/bazelbuild/bazel/releases), unzip it to a location of choice. or download with wget:
 Alternatively, use `wget` and `unzip`.